hui-aqua/hydromodel/Meshcreater/README.md

 Any questions about this code, please email: hui.cheng@uis.no

-- fishcagewithbottom.py:
+The available numerical models are:

-The fish cage is a cylindrical shape
+- cylindrical fish cage with bottom

-The fish cage has a bottom, and the bottom can be flat or cone shape (according to the "cagebottomcenter" at line 37)
+The fish cage is a cylindrical shape.
+And it has a bottom which can be either flat or cone shape (according to the "cagebottomcenter" at line 37)

 trawlnet.py: